els-390/CI-Capstone-Portfolio-Project/README.md

 - CSS

-No errors were found with our own CSS code when passing through the official Jigsaw validator.
+Using the CSS Validator tool, I pasted the CSS file in and no errors were found with the CSS code when passing through the official Jigsaw validator.

 <br>